Road Cars on Track - The Privateers

 The car is now seen at various Historic events at the circuit of Estoril and a number of hill-climbs driven by Rui as well as the Braga Circuit where Rui took 1st Place in Class B1 of the 2004 National Classics events.

-Delivered to the Portuguese importer Cafer Garage in April 1968 and supplied as a LHD road car with a 998cc Cooper engine, painted Green metallic.
-The car was first competed in by the import owner Jose Carlos Sequeira Ferreira before the car was sold to Adalberto Summavielle Medeiros da Silva in mid-1969 and who also competed in the car, with some success.
+The first car to be delivered to the Portuguese importer Cafer Garage in April 1968, supplied as a LHD Road car with a 998cc Cooper engine and painted Green metallic.
+The car was first competed in by the Import owner Jose Carlos Sequeira Ferreira, before the car was sold to Adalberto Summavielle Medeiros da Silva in mid-1969, who also competed in the car with some success.
 The car now belongs to a Classic Car collector in Northern Portugal and is undergoing restoration.